sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_13_connection_swapping/embedding_13_connection_swapping.md

 The exercises in this QuickStart will discuss and walk you through the steps to implement DCS with User Attributes (**UA**).

 ### What You’ll Build
-We will embed Sigma content inside a Node.js web application, passing runtime parameters to configure the embed and demonstrate limiting data based on passed Snowflake Warehouse and/or Role.
+We will embed Sigma content inside a Node.js web application, passing runtime parameters to configure the embed and demonstrate using different Sigma connections, based on passed `connectionId`.

 ![Footer](assets/sigma_footer.png)